Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \subsection{Reduced Formulation}

-One of the key complexities of the DIO formulation is the inclusion of nonlinear KKT conditions for stationarity and complementary slackness, which ensure the optimality of the preferred solution.
-In this section, we employ the tangent half-space previously introduced in Definition~\ref{def:halfspace} to enforce optimality conditions and propose reduced reformulation that is less complex than the original DIO model.
-For brevity of notations, we refer to any feasible region that is inferred using the DIO model as an \emph{imputed feasible set} for the forward problem.
-Given the properties of DIO solution outlined in Proposition~\ref{prop:DIOoptimal}, Definition~\ref{def:imputed} characterizes an imputed feasible set for FO. \begin{definition} Any convex nominal set $\cS=\cX \cap \cXt$ such that $\bx^0 \in \underset{\bx \in\cX \cap \cXt}{\argmin}\,\{f(\bx; \bc) \}$ is an \emph{imputed set} for FO. \end{definition}
+One of the key complexities of the \changemarker{GIO} formulation is the inclusion of nonlinear KKT conditions for stationarity and complementary slackness, which ensure the optimality of the preferred solution.
+In this section, \changemarker{we leverage the concept of variational inequalities, which characterize solutions to inequalities over a feasible region, to find alternative formulation to the nonlinear KKT conditions.
+To this end, we use the half-space $\cC$ that is defined based on variational inequalities (see Definition~\ref{def:halfspace}).
+This half-space is tangent to sublevel sets of $f(\bx; \bc)$ at $\bx^0$, and hence, enforces the optimality conditions of $x^0$, as detailed in Proposition~\ref{prop:CcapS}.
+By replacing the KKT conditions with half-space $\cC$, we arrive at a reduced formulation with less complexity than the original \changemarker{GIO} model.} For brevity of notations, we refer to any feasible region that is inferred using the \changemarker{GIO} model as an \emph{imputed set} for the forward problem.
+Given the properties of \changemarker{GIO} solution outlined in Proposition~\ref{prop:DIOoptimal}, Definition~\ref{def:imputed} characterizes an imputed set for FO. \begin{definition} Any convex nominal set $\cS=\cX \cap \cXt$ such that $\bx^0 \in \underset{\bx \in\cX \cap \cXt}{\argmin}\,\{f(\bx; \bc) \}$ is an \emph{imputed set} for FO. \end{definition}

-We note that different DIO solutions may result in the same imputed feasible set since the imputed set is a geometric representation of the feasible region, as opposed to an algebraic one.
-For instance, in a DIO solution, multiplying the coefficients of a linear constraint by a constant would result in a different solution, which may even be infeasible for DIO, but it would represent the same imputed feasible set for FO.
-Proposition~\ref{prop:imputedinC} shows that any imputed feasible set as defined in Definition~\ref{def:imputed} is always contained within the tangent half-space $\cC$.
+We note that different \changemarker{GIO} solutions may result in the same imputed set since it is a geometric representation of the feasible region, as opposed to an algebraic one.
+For instance, in a \changemarker{GIO} solution, multiplying the coefficients of a linear constraint by a constant would result in a different solution, which may even be infeasible for \changemarker{GIO}, but it would represent the same feasible set for FO.
+Proposition~\ref{prop:imputedinC} shows that any imputed set as defined in Definition~\ref{def:imputed} is always contained within the tangent half-space $\cC$.